We use cookies

 This number will vary a lot based on the number of subscribers you have when you first start selling merch, as well as how well you design it and promote it in your videos.
 To get a rough estimate of how much you could make, head over to our profit calculator and determine how much you should charge and if selling merch is the right decision for you.

 With print-on-demand, you won’t have to worry about investing a lot upfront or worrying about inventory.
-If you don’t go all out with paid ads and a completely custom website at first, trying it out isn’t very risky.
+If you don’t go all out with paid ads and a custom website at first, trying it out isn’t very risky.

 If you’re still not sure, try asking your fans if they’d be interested in buying merch in one of your videos.
 Share your ideas and worries and see if people are excited.
-Good luck!

 Read next: 15 Successful YouTuber Merch Stores to Get Inspiration